agile-learning-institute/mentorHub-utils/README.md

 Valid roles are listed in the mentorhub-mongodb repo's [enumerators file](https://github.com/agile-learning-institute/mentorHub-mongodb/blob/main/configurations/enumerators/enumerators.json) but the roles listed above are the only one's currently used in the mentorHub platform.

 ### Breadcrumbs
-All database collections include a lastModified property that has the following properties:
+All database collections include a lastModified "breadcrumb" property used to track changes over time.
+The breadcrumb has the following properties:
 ```json
 {
         "atTime": "date-time the document was last modified",